NearNodeFlash/NearNodeFlash.github.io/docs/guides/user-containers/readme.md

 ### Compute Node Environment Variables

 These environment variables are provided to the compute node via Flux by way of the DWS Workflow.
 Note that these environment variables are consistent across all the compute nodes for a given workflow.
-At this time, there is no way to provided compute specific environment variables.

 #### `NNF_CONTAINER_PORTS`